-There are plenty of places online where you can get custom poly mailers made for your business, so you’re able to add your logo, brand colours or fun patterns to make it more exciting for your customers.
+There are plenty of places online where you can get custom poly mailers made for your business so you’re able to add your logo, brand colors, or fun patterns to make it more exciting for your customers.

 Where to Source Poly Mailers: